udiboy1209/automatedness/content/pages/hobby.md

 filter_category: Hobby
 ---

-I have been contributing to open source projects on github for a while.
+I regularly publish code on github and gitlab, which is mainly scripts and tools I have written for my daily use or just for fun.
 I have also contributed a bit to open source hardware by designing boards and circuits for the Electronics Club, IIT Bombay.
-I have contributed to [kivy](https://github.com/kivy) as part of Google Summer-of-Code.

-I regularly publish code on github and gitlab, which is mainly scripts and tools I have written for my daily use or just for fun.

 <!--
  ____                                                                _____         ____